YasserYka/enOne-widgets/widgets/trendingrepositories/README.md

 # trendingrepositories

-Plugin to show trending repositories in github
+Widget to show trending repositories in github

-# contributors

-* Author YasserYka